By Catia Malaquias

 - Effective individualised support measures are provided in environments that maximize academic and social development, consistent with the goal of full inclusion.”

-There has been significant ambiguity as to what is meant by “inclusive education” and that ambiguity has complicated efforts to implement inclusive education systems.
+There has been significant confusion as to what is meant by “inclusive education” – often due to the term being misused and misappropriated – and that confusion has complicated efforts to implement inclusive education systems.

 The purpose of General Comment No. 4 is to provide Governments with guidance on the scope of their obligation to provide quality inclusive education for people with disability.
-This guidance is not, unlike the terms of the CRPD itself, formally binding upon ratifying countries, but it is significant and instructive of the requirements that the Committee will apply in reviewing compliance by individual countries with Article 24.
-It is also instructive of the scope of the fundamental human right to receive an inclusive education.
+This guidance outlines the meaning of inclusive education and is instructive of the requirements that the Committee will apply in reviewing compliance by individual countries with Article 24.

 General Comment No. 4 has been the culmination of a near 2-year process involving the review of a draft General Comment and submissions from State Parties (including Australia), interested NGOs (including Children and Young People with Disability Australia), academics and disability advocates (including myself).